ankurtehlan/Dad-jokes/README.md

 # Dad-jokes
-Fetch jokes from icanhazad API and render on Screen .
-In this project we can use Sync/Await
+In this Project  we Can Fetch jokes from icanhazad API and render into a container. using Sync/Await